lucy-sha512/archethic-docs/docs/learn/sharding/beacon-chain.md

 ## Concepts

 `Beacon Chain` is used as a tracer/marker of a global state but faces some scalability issues.
- Arch Ethic Blockchain uses `Sharding` for the `BeaconChain` as well.
+ Archethic Blockchain uses `Sharding` for the `BeaconChain` as well.
 Eventually, `Beacon Chain` is sharded and divided into a `subset` defined by the transaction's address and a given date.

 For example, a transaction's address starting by `0F` for a given day, will not be stored on the same subset as a transaction's address starting by `9F` for the same day.